Freedom Beast

-Freedom Beast is the alias of Dominic Mndawe, a fictional comic book character in the DC Universe.
+Freedom Beast (Dominic Mndawe) is a fictional comic book character appearing in American comic books published by DC Comics.

+The character made his live-action debut in the fourth season of the HBO Max series Titans, portrayed by Nyambi Nyambi.

 Fictional character biography

 Freedom Beast was born Dominic Mndawe in South Africa.
-His first appearance was in Animal Man #13 which occurs during the rule of apartheid in South Africa.
+His first appearance was in Animal Man #13 which occurs during the era of apartheid in South Africa.
 Dominic was under arrest for taking pictures of racially motivated acts of violence being committed by white Afrikaner policemen.
 In a cell, Dominic was about to be killed by his captors when he is rescued by Animal Man and B'wana Beast (Mike Maxwell), Mndawe's predecessor and future mentor.
 After the rescue, Maxwell gives Mndawe the elixir and helmet that confer powers on their owner.
 The two briefly had a disagreement as Mndawe was adamant to continue his political resistance to the South African government and its policy of apartheid with while Maxwell was insistent that the calling is apolitical.
 However, they eventually reconciled on this point.
 Mndawe continued pursuing his political objectives which he justified with the personal maxim, "Today's politics is tomorrow's mythology".

-His powers include mind control and the ability to fuse two or more animals into one hybrid beast under the control of Freedom Beast.

 Animal Man and Freedom Beast then prevent the massacre of a group of peaceful demonstrators by Afrikaner police.
 Animal Man returns to the US, while Maxwell and Freedom Beast remain in South Africa.